khakhalin/Dynamic-clamp-2018/reviews and responses.md

 but sometimes it seems like they are being used interchangeably.
 This makes interpreting the written results difficult to follow.

-As described in our responses to Reviewer 2, in this updated version, we consistently use "spikiness" as a name for the variable, for the first time introduced in Figure 2C.
-For earlier results section, we replaced "spikiness" with "average number of spikes", and in all instances when we talked about the general idea of neuronal excitability, we called it neuronal excitability.
-As the only exception to this rule, we opted for the word "spikiness" in the first paragraph of Introduction, to prime the reader for the use of this word later in the text.
+As described in our responses to Reviewer 2, in this updated version, we consistently use "spikiness" as a name for the high-level variable, for the first time introduced in Figure 2C; we use "average number of spikes" for the average number of spikes; and "neuronal excitability" in all instances when we talk about the general, undelying idea of neuronal excitability.
+As the only exception to this rule, we opt for the word "spikiness" in the first paragraph of Introduction, to prime the reader for the use of this word later in the text.

 > - “Compared to control, neurons from animals exposed to visual stimuli had a flatter